-The Best Start Grant includes three types of payment: Pregnancy and Baby Payment (applications taken from 10 December 2018), Early Learning Payment (applications taken from 29 April 2019) and School Age Payment (applications taken from 3 June 2019).
+The Best Start Grant consists of three different benefit payments: Pregnancy and Baby Payment (applications taken from 10 December 2018), Early Learning Payment (applications taken from 29 April 2019) and School Age Payment (applications taken from 3 June 2019).
 The Background section has further detail about these different payments.

-This publication provides information on applications and payments for Best Start Grant from 10 December 2018 to 31 December 2019.
-It therefore includes figures for approximately twelve months of Pregnancy and Baby Payment applications, eight months of Early Learning Payment applications, and seven months of School Age Payment applications.
+This publication provides information on applications and payments for Best Start Grant from 10 December 2018 to 30 November 2020.
+It therefore includes figures for approximately two years of Pregnancy and Baby Payment applications, nineteen months of Early Learning Payment applications, and eighteen months of School Age Payment applications.

 Best Start Foods is a recurring four weekly pre-paid card payment, which replaced Healthy Start Vouchers for new claims in Scotland from 12 August 2019.
-This publication provides information on applications and payments for Best Start Foods from 12 August 2019 to 31 December 2019.
+This publication provides information on applications and payments for Best Start Foods from 12 August 2019 to 30 November 2020.